Cubic threefolds moduli and the Monster group: The Bimonster as a covering group

-\begin{remark} It is likely that $\Sigma(\LL )$ is connected.
-Its $\G$-quotient (which has the structure of a semisimplicial complex) certainly is, for if $\MM\subset \LL$ is a sublattice of type $\LL_4$, then $\MM^\perp$ is unimodular of signature $(9,1)$ and is hence by a theorem of Basak (\cite{basakI}, Lemma 2.6) isomorphic to $2\LL_4\operp\HH$.
-This implies that $\G$ is transitive on the vertices of $\Sigma(\LL )$ of type $\LL_4$.
-(In Section \ref{sect:appC} we examine $\G\bs\Sigma(\LL )$ in detail.) \end{remark}
+\begin{remark} It is likely that $\Sigma$ is connected.
+Its $\PG$-quotient (which has the structure of a semisimplicial complex) certainly is, for as we will see in Appendix C, every sublattice of $\LL$ isomorphic to $\LL_3$ resp.\ $\LL_4$ is a $\G$-translate of $\LL_3^0$ resp.\ $\LL_4^0$. \end{remark}